risan/http-client/README.md

 #### `HttpHeaders.has()`

-Check if the header at `key` is exists.
+Check if the header at `key` exists.
 The `key` is case insensitive.

 ```js
 HttpHeaders.get(key: String): Boolean